Closures & Hours Changes

 Check Your Symptoms

-Teenagers also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behavior.
-Some teens experiment with poisonous substances such as by sniffing toxic glues or inhaling aerosol substances to get "high."
-About half of all poisonings in teens are classified as suicide attempts, which always requires medical evaluation.
+Teens also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behavior.
+Some teens experiment with poisonous substances.
+They may sniff toxic glues or inhale aerosol substances to get "high."
+About half of all poisonings in teens are classified as suicide attempts.
+They always require medical care.

 Adults—especially older adults—are at risk for accidental and intentional poisonings from:

-The symptoms of a suspected poisoning may vary depending on the person's age, the type of poisonous substance, the amount of poison involved, and how much time has passed since the poisoning occurred.
+The symptoms of a suspected poisoning may vary.
+They depend on the person's age, the type of poisonous substance, the amount of poison involved, and how much time has passed since the poisoning occurred.
 Some common symptoms that might point to a poisoning include:

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.